KEY MILESTONES

 CULTIVATING NETWORKS AND STRATEGIES

-Our approach anchored the initiative in realpolitik and the perspectives of those affected by conflict.
+Our approach anchored the initiative in realpolitik and the perspectives of those directly affected by conflict.
 We gathered insights from practitioners, policy makers and activists, and distilled hundreds of pieces of research with scholars from across the regions to identify the challenges, limitations and shifts in policy and practice.